Early Intervention Services

 • Healthy behavior promotion

-1. Percentage of clients offered results counseling as documented in the primary client record.
+1. Percentage of clients tested for HIV who were offered results counseling as documented in the primary client record.

-Successful linkage to outpatient/ambulatory health services is measured as attendance at the actual medical appointment with a prescribing provider.
+Ryan White measures successful linkage to Outpatient/Ambulatory Health Services as attendance at the actual medical appointment with a prescribing provider.

-1. Percentage of clients with positive tests who were linked to OAHS in the measurement year.
+1. Percentage of clients with positive tests who agencies linked to Outpatient/Ambulatory Health Services in the measurement year.

-2. Percentage of clients with positive tests who attended a routine HIV medical care visit within 1 month of HIV diagnosis.
-(HRSA HAB measure)
+2. Percentage of clients with positive tests who attended a routine HIV medical care visit within one month of HIV diagnosis or first contact with the EIS provider.

-3. Percentage of clients with positive tests who were experiencing homelessness or were unstably housed, who attended a routine HIV medical care visit within 3 months of HIV diagnosis.
-(HRSA HAB measure)
+3. Percentage of clients with positive tests who were experiencing homelessness or had unstable housing who attended a routine HIV medical care visit within three months of HIV diagnosis or first contact with the EIS provider.

-EIS Care Planning: Clients living with HIV should have care plans developed during the time they are receiving services through EIS programs.
+EIS Care Planning: Staff must develop care plans for clients living with HIV during the time they are receiving services through EIS programs.
 Care plans must include:

 • One to three current goals